KeriCarpenterProg/my-app/README.md

 Keri is making a change on 6/20/21.
 My hypothesis is that it will make a PR on Tim Reid's version of "my" repo.
 I further hypothesize that it will be committed on my repo as a patch, probably patch-3, automatically.
 Let's see what happens.

 6/26/21 Keri is adding one more line in here!

+6/26/21 Keri is adding a seond line in here on her own repo!